telerik/reporting-docs/knowledge-base/could-not-retrieve-information-for-folder-web-designer.md

 ---
-title:  Could not retrieve information for folder error is thrown on loading the Web Designer
+title:  Could Not Retrieve Information for Folder Error is Thrown on Loading the Web Designer
-description: Could not retrieve information for folder
+description: Could not retrieve information for folder error is thrown on designer initialization
 type: troubleshooting
-page_title: Could not retrieve information for folder
+page_title: Could Not Retrieve Information for Folder Exception In The Web Designer
 slug: could-not-retrieve-information-for-folder-web-designer
 position:
 tags: Web Report Designer, Web, Designer